-setlookup Enable or disable the use of the Lightweight Directory Access Protocol (LDAP) server for authentication and privilege lookup. setnameserver Sets or deletes the name server and search path used in XSCF network. setnetwork Sets or deletes the network interface to be used in XSCF. setntp Sets the time synchronization for XSCF. setpacketfilters Sets the IP packet filtering rules used in the XSCF network. setpasswordpolicy Manages the password policy of the system. setpcl Sets the physical partition (PPAR) configuration information (PCL). setpciboxdio Configures each PCI slot setting of whether to enable the direct I/O function for a PCI card mounted in the PCI expansion unit for the SPARC M12-2/M12-2S/M10-4/M10-4S. setpowercapping Sets caps for power consumption. setpowerschedule Sets the schedule operation information. setpowerupdelay Sets the warm-up operation time of the system and the wait time for air conditioning. setpparmode Sets the operation mode of the physical partition (PPAR). setpparparam Execute forced rewriting of OpenBoot PROM environment variables and registration or deletion of boot scripts of the control domain. setprivileges Assigns the user privileges. setremotepwrmgmt Sets up the remote power management function (Remote Cabinet Interface over LAN: RCIL) of SPARC M12/M10 systems. setremotestorage Manages connection to remote storage. setroute Sets the routing information of the XSCF network interface. setservicetag Enables or disables the servicetag agents. setsmtp Sets the Simple Mail Transfer Protocol (SMTP) service.
+setlookup Enable or disable the use of the Lightweight Directory Access Protocol (LDAP) server for authentication and privilege lookup. setnameserver Sets or deletes the name server and search path used in XSCF network. setnetwork Sets or deletes the network interface to be used in XSCF. setntp Sets the time synchronization for XSCF. setpacketfilters Sets the IP packet filtering rules used in the XSCF network. setpasswordpolicy Manages the password policy of the system. setpcl Sets the physical partition (PPAR) configuration information (PCL). setpciboxdio Configures each PCI slot setting of whether to enable the direct I/O function for a PCI card mounted in the PCI expansion unit for the SPARC M12-2/M12-2S/M10-4/M10-4S. setpowercapping Sets caps for power consumption. setpowerschedule Enables or disables the power schedule of a physical partition (PPAR), or sets the power recovery information. setpowerupdelay Sets the warm-up operation time of the system and the wait time for air conditioning. setpparmode Sets the operation mode of the physical partition (PPAR). setpparparam Forcibly rewrites OpenBoot PROM environment variables or initializes them to the factory default, and registers or deletes boot scripts of the control domain. setprivileges Assigns the user privileges. setremotepwrmgmt Sets up the remote power management function (Remote Cabinet Interface over LAN: RCIL) of SPARC M12/M10 systems. setremotestorage Manages connection to remote storage. setroute Sets the routing information of the XSCF network interface. setservicetag Enables or disables the servicetag agents.

+setsmtp Sets the Simple Mail Transfer Protocol (SMTP)